 The best quality tyres have better braking, grip on wet roads, and more responsive steering.
 If you use tyres with the wrong speed rating, it could contribute to dangerous driving as steering response will undoubtedly be affected.
 Installing the wrong type of tyres on your car can also void the manufacturer’s guarantee, so be sure to check in your user manual.

-It’s possible that your insurer will refuse to pay out if the wrong tyres have been selected, or that you will be fined by a police officer for having unsafe tyres.
+It’s possible that your insurer will refuse to pay out if the wrong tyres have been selected, or that a police officer will fine you for having unsafe tyres.
 In the worst cases, the wrong speed rating can cause a tyre blowout or serious accident.

 How to read the tyre speed index

 The tyre speed index is a system that indicates the maximum speed that your tyre is legally approved for.
 The system is based on a lettered code and each letter corresponds to a speed.
 The tyre speed rating is clearly displayed on the sidewall of each tyre and indicates the fastest speed that a driver should not exceed when their vehicle is fitted with those specific tyres.
 The speed rating numbering system run from A1 to A8 in sequence, whilst the letters run from B to Y.